Westside F.C. (England)

+The Reserve Team are members of the Surrey South Eastern Combination, Intermediate Division 1 and play their home games at Chessington and Hook United's Chalky Lane Ground.

+The A Team (3rds) are members of the Surrey South Eastern Combination, Junior Division 3 and play their home games at Oberon Playing Fields.

 History

 The club was established in May 1996 as a Christian club representing West Side Church in Wandsworth.
 They later joined the Surrey South Eastern Combination.
 In 2014–15 the club were Division Two champions, earning promotion to Division One.
 The following season saw them win the Division One title and were promoted to the Surrey Elite Intermediate League.
 In 2018–19 the club applied for promotion to Division One of the Combined Counties League, with a fourth-place finish being enough for the club to move up to Division One of the Combined Counties League.

-At the end of the 2020–21 season they were transferred to Division One of the Southern Counties East League.
+For the start of the 2021-22 season they were transferred to Division One of the Southern Counties East League, where they finished 16th.